-We were built on the idea of meeting people where they are, both literally and figuratively through programs like PATH Outreach and Peer Mentor Training.
-We are committed to providing safe and stable housing that focuses on individual services that empower and encourage each individual to reach their maximum potential.
+We were built on the idea of meeting people where they are, both literally and figuratively, through programs like PATH Street Outreach, Shower to Empower, and the Peer Mentor Employment & Training.
+We are committed to providing safe and stable housing that focuses on individual services that empower each individual to reach their maximum potential.

 In 25+ years of service to our community, we have been “home” for thousands of homeless adults and families with children.

 What is a community?
 A community can be seen as a personal connection that fosters a sense of responsibility and pride for neighbor and neighborhood alike.
 House of Hope CDC is committed to invoking the true meaning of community.
 We are a diverse group of people with shared interests.
 We work together to protect and improve our neighborhoods and the places where people work and children play.

 We are proud to be a leading community development corporation (CDC) in Rhode Island.
 Our compassionate programs and services alleviate the burden of poverty in the West Bay area where we were founded, and beyond.